daotl/go-log/README.md

 go-log wraps [zap](https://github.com/uber-go/zap) to provide a logging facade. go-log manages logging instances and allows for their levels to be controlled individually.

+## Additional features of this fork

+Added config options:
+- `AutoStdout`: automatically enables stdout output if the current program is run from a terminal, or ((File is not set or not correct) and (URL is not set))

 ## Install

 ```sh